 Let the Christmas spirit seduce you in Donostia / San Sebastián

-The European Capital of Christmas awaits you with thousands of surprises
+Christmas in San Sebastian awaits you with thousands of surprises

 navidad donostia sansebastian